Perlin noise: Uses

 Perlin noise is a procedural texture primitive, a type of gradient noise used by visual effects artists to increase the appearance of realism in computer graphics.
-The function has a pseudo-random appearance, yet all of its visual details are the same size.
-This property allows it to be readily controllable; multiple scaled copies of Perlin noise can be inserted into mathematical expressions to create a great variety of procedural textures.
-Synthetic textures using Perlin noise are often used in CGI to make computer-generated visual elements – such as object surfaces, fire, smoke, or clouds – appear more natural, by imitating the controlled random appearance of textures in nature.
+The function has a pseudo-random appearance that causes all details created to stay the same size.
+This property allows it to be controllable; multiple scaled copies of Perlin noise can be inserted into mathematical expressions to create various procedural textures.
+Synthetic textures using Perlin noise are often used in CGI to make computer-generated visual elements appear more natural, by imitating the controlled random appearance of textures in nature.